Under-19 World Floorball Championships

 Under-19 World Floorball Championships is a tournament for national junior teams from member countries of the International Floorball Federation.
 It has been held regularly every two years since 2001 for men and since 2004 for women.
-Men's tournaments take place in odd-numbered years, while women's tournaments are held in even-numbered years.
-The tournament takes place in May.
+Men's tournaments take place in even-numbered years, while women's tournaments are held in odd-numbered years.
+The tournament takes place in February.

-The reigning champion and the most successful nation in both categories is Sweden, with six titles in the men's competition and eight in the women's.
+The most successful nation in both categories is Sweden, with six titles in the men's competition and eight in the women's.